 What to watch on Prime Video: The best shows streaming right now

-Are you really making the most out of your Amazon Prime subscription?
-Because if not, you’re missing out on tons of killer TV.
-Since getting into the original-content game, the streamer has churned out some great series—award-winners such as Fleabag and The Marvelous Mrs. Maisel, lesser-known left-turns including Patriot, and impressive animated fare.
+Are you making the most out of your Prime subscription?
+Because if not, you’re missing out on some killer TV.
+Since getting into the original-content game, Prime Video has churned out award-winners like Fleabag and The Marvelous Mrs. Maisel, lesser-known left-turns including Patriot, and some impressive animated fare.
 Here is The A.V.
-Club‘s guide to what to watch.
+Club‘s guide to what to watch on the platform.

 The Boys (Prime Video: 2019-)